Magadheera: Visual effects

 Pete Draper, who worked with Kamalakanna in Ghajini (2008), was selected as the pipeline technical director of the film.
-At that time, Kamalakannan was in Iran finalizing the CG stadium and City with Adili.
+At that time, Kamalakannan was in Iran finalizing the CGI stadium and City with Adili.
 The majority of the film was shot in anamorphic format, but a Super 35 camera gate and lens were used for the stadium episode to minimize distortion.
 Post-production of the stadium scenes was given to Prasad EFX, and the film set up their own render farm in Chennai.
 The post-process was done in several stages after the scan.
-The live stadium had only 7 steps, in which live people were positioned in 6 steps while the remaining 12 steps were CG extensions.
-Adili created 3D CG people to fill the CG steps and their actions in a library of 3000 frames.
+The live stadium had only 7 steps, in which live people were positioned in 6 steps while the remaining 12 steps were CGI extensions.
+Adili created CGI people to fill the CGI steps and their actions in a library of 3000 frames.

 Draper designed the birds in two flows: one flow kept flying around the stadium, while the other flow took off from a position dome and landed on a target dome.
 Rajamouli used those birds in several shots.
-Upon finishing the stages of the stadium composite, Kamalakannan flew to Iran again to work with Adel on the 3D city shots which were created entirely in CG.
-Adili designed 3D horses for the hero and villain and Draper designed the 3D people flocking behind the horses.
+Upon finishing the stages of the stadium composite, Kamalakannan flew to Iran again to work with Adel on the 3-D city shots which were created entirely in CGI.
+Adili designed 3-D horses for the hero and villain and Draper designed the 3-D people flocking behind the horses.
 About Adili's work, Kamalakannan said, "When we started the city-shot renders, it has taken several hours to render one frame.
 But Adili re-corrected the geometry and applied several path-breaking ideas, so even on 24 July, just a week before the film release, we were able to do corrections, render and submit." ₹4 crores ($825,000) was spent solely on VFX for Magadheera.